pathfindertools/cryptonet/content/pages/home.md

         headline: Browsers 3000
         subhead: July-August 2021
         text: >-
-          <p>A six week virtual event to accelerate the development of Web3 in
+          A six week virtual event to accelerate the development of Web3 in the browser.
-          the browser.</p>
         link: 'https://events.protocol.ai/2021/browsers3000/'
         buttonLabel: View event
       - image: